shavonn/laravel-werkos/README.md

 #### WorkOsPasswordAuthRequest

-- Contains basic email and password validation.
+- Validates email and password with basic validation.
-- Wrapped in the Laravel login rate limiting logic (untested).
+- Uses Laravel's normal login rate limiting logic (untested in this context).
-- Authenticates email and password with WorkOS `authenticateWithPassword` and passes in `ipAddress`, and `userAgent` args.
+- Authenticates with `email`, `password`, `ipAddress`, and `userAgent` using WorkOS `authenticateWithPassword`. args.

 #### WorkOsProviderAuthUrlRequest

+- Generates a random string as `state`
+- Gets authorization url with `provider` and generated `state` using WorkOS `getAuthorizationUrl`.
-- Gets an authorization Url for a provider with `getAuthorizationUrl`, expects `provider` (provider ID from WorkOS docs) as a url param. `auth/{provider}/gimme-url` or however you like.
+- The form request expects `provider` as a url param.
+Ex `auth/{provider}/gimme-url`.
+    - `provider`: provider ID from WorkOS (authkit, GoogleOAuth, etc)
-- Creates a state val, sends it in url request, and stores it in the Laravel session for later verification.
+- Stores the `state` value in the Laravel session for later verification.

-#### WorkOsAuthUrlCallbackRequest
+#### WorkOsAuthCallbackRequest

-- This request handles the callback from interacting with an authorization url.
+- Handles the callback from interacting with an authorization url.
-- It will retrieve the `code` and `state` value from the url query string as provided by WorkOS.
+- Retrieves `code` and `state` from the url as query values, as provided by WorkOS.
-- It will authenticate with `authenticateWithCode`, using `code`, `ipAddress`, and `userAgent` args.
+- Authenticates with `code`, `ipAddress`, and `userAgent` using `authenticateWithCode`.
-- Can create new user if local Laravel user not found.
-Configuration for this in this package's config file.
+- Can create new user when Laravel user not found.
+    - Configuration in werkos config.
+Default is `true`. `workos.provider_auth.create_missing_user`
     - If enabled, a user will be created, Registered event fired, and user authenticated.

 ### Utils